spine-tools/Spine-Toolbox/docs/source/terminology.rst

 Spine Toolbox Terminology
 -------------------------
-- **Data Connection** is a project item, which facilitates data transfer from original data sources, e.g. spreadsheet files or databases, to Spine Toolbox.
-The original data source file does not need to conform to the format that Spine Toolbox is capable of reading, since there is an interpreting layer between them (Data Interface).
+- **Data Connection** is a project item used to store a collection of data files that may or may not be in Spine data format.
+It facilitates data transfer from original data sources e.g. spreadsheet files to Spine Toolbox.
+The original data source file does not need to conform to the format that Spine Toolbox is capable of reading, since there we can use an interpreting layer (Data Interface) between the raw data and the Spine format database (Data Store).
+- **Data Interface** is a project item that can be used to import data from e.g. an Excel file, transform it to Spine data structure, and into a Data Store.
 - **Data Store** is a project item.
 It's a Spine Toolbox internal data container which follows the Spine data model.
 A data store is implemented using a database, it may be, for example, an SQL database.
 - **Project** is a Spine Toolbox concept and consists of a data processing chain that is built by the user for solving a particular problem.
 Current items that constitute a project are;
-  Data Connection, Data Store, Tool, and View.
+  Data Connection, Data Store, Tool, View, and a Data Interface.
 There can be any number of these items in a project, and they can be connected by drawing links between them.
 - **Source directory** When in context of Tool templates, a Source directory is the directory where the main program file of the Tool template is located.
-This is also where the Tool template definition file (.json) is saved.
+This is also the recommended place where the Tool template definition file (.json) is saved.
 - **Tool** is a project item that is used to execute Tool templates.
 To execute a script or a simulation model in Spine Toolbox, you attach a Tool template to a Tool.
 - **Tool template** can be a computational process or a simulation model, or it can also be a script to